Sayalic0/RTLOnTheFlyDemo/README.md

 Please notice the `TabBar` and `NavigationBar`, enjoy!

-If you want to change the language simutanousely, you may refer to [SMSLocalization](https://github.com/anishparajuli555/SMSLocalization).
+If you want to change the language simultaneously, you may refer to [SMSLocalization](https://github.com/anishparajuli555/SMSLocalization).